CodeLinkIO/MoveAndWhap/README.md

 #### Subnet Environment Setup for MaW Tutorial

-You should have a fully deployed subnet at this, now we need to test it and see the fruits of your labor.
+You should have a fully deployed subnet at this point, now we need to test it and see the fruits of your labor.
-- In your `hardhat.config.js` under `networks` locate `local_subnet`.
-This is a config option for hardhat to know which network to deploy to.
-In your own code you can name it anything you want, but we've named it 'local_subnet' and our scripts are using it, so don't change the name of this one.
+- In the root of the MaW project, in your `hardhat.config.js` under `networks` locate `local_subnet`.
+This is a config option for hardhat to know which network to deploy contracts to.
+In your own code you can name it anything you want, but we've named it `local_subnet` and our scripts are using it, so don't change the name of this one.
 - For the `url` change the existing one to the same RPC URL you used to setup your Metmask Wallet.
 - Under `accounts` make sure it is still `["ac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80"]`
     - You can add as many as you want, but it isn't necessary for this tutorial.
+- After this, save `hardhat.config.js`.
 - In the `.env` file in the root of this project, change the `PROVIDER_URL` to the same RPC URL you just added to hardhat.config.js.
-- Your `.env` file should look like this.
+- Your `.env` file should look like this:
 ```
 PROVIDER_URL="http://127.0.0.1:9656/ext/bc/.../rpc" (RPC URL from your terminal information)
 PRIVATE_KEY=ac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80